- You are here:

 Scenery

 Kakamega Forest harbors a rich tropical environment with an immense biodiversity.
 Despite the heavy logging of the 1970s, there are still large tracts of ancient hardwood, such as Elgon teak, in the forest.
-Other flora to look out for is the numerous ferns, orchids and flame lilies.
+Other flora to look out for includes a wide variety of ferns, orchids and flame lilies.
+Several beautiful streams run through the forest interior.

 Weather & Climate